vpaulson/AzureStorageQueueDemoGAB2016/README.md

 		var account = CloudStorageAccount.Parse(ConfigurationManager.AppSettings["StorageConnectionString"]);

-## Part 2 - Creating a queue and adding a message
+## Part 2 - Creating a queue and adding messages

 1. Now we are going to create a queue client object, get a reference to our **orders** queue, and then create it if it doesn't exist: